TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- unbind f1 and f3 on web cause someone might do it accidentally

 - Reimplement this damn hotbar, assign just by flavour, the index should be passed to the getter function always

 - for better grenade/knife accuracy: